Misliya Cave: Misliya-1 fossil

 Of special interest is the Misliya-1 fossil, an upper jawbone discovered in 2002, and at first dated to "possibly 150,000 years ago" and classified as "early modern Homo sapiens" (EMHS).
 In January 2018, the date of the fossil has been revised to between 177,000 and 194,000 years ago (95% CI).
 This qualifies Misliya-1 as one of the oldest known fossil of H. sapiens, of comparable age to the Omo remains (as well as those of Herto, identified as "archaic Homo sapiens", or Homo sapiens idaltu), and the second oldest modern humans ever found outside of Africa, the oldest being the skull Apidima 1 from the south western Peloponnese dated to roughly 210,000 years ago.

-Prior to the discovery of Misliya, Jebel Faya in the United Arab Emirates had been considered to be the oldest settlement of anatomically-modern humans outside Africa, with its deepest assemblage being dated to 125,000 years ago.
+Prior to the discoveries of Misliya and Apidima, Jebel Faya in the United Arab Emirates had been considered to be the oldest settlement of anatomically-modern humans outside Africa, with its deepest assemblage being dated to 125,000 years ago.